NC Hazardous Materials Responder Certification

 The written exam measures the cognitive skills of the Haz Mat Responder and must follow the guidelines set forth under the Policy for Testing manual.
 The examination will be randomly generated and provided to the evaluator by the delivery agency.
 A score of 70% or above shall constitute a passing grade for the candidate.

 Any Haz Mat Responder certified by another state or agency whose program is accredited by the International Fire Service Accreditation Congress (IFSAC), or the National Board of Fire Service Professional Qualifications, and is a member of a fire/rescue agency in North Carolina may be granted equivalent certification provided the agency was accredited at the time of his/her certification.
 Reciprocity section.

 No recertification required as of October 2002.

 Certificates for Haz Mat Responders will be issued by the Commission Office when the candidate has met the requirements for certification.

 Haz Mat Technician Certification Requirements

 Haz Mat Technician Certification – Discontinue the use of the HM Technician Certification Criteria effective March 12, 2013.
 There are two recommended options for certification

 - After March 12, 2013 - Certification will be granted by successfully completing the NC DOI Haz Mat Technician course.
 Course requirements are: HM Ops certified and an approved chemistry course.
 This requirement will be verified on the first day of NCDOI Haz Mat Technician course.

 - Prior to March 12, 2013 - Those who have completed the NCDOI Haz Mat Technician course can submit to OSFM, their NCDOI Haz Mat Technician course certificate and proof of completion of an approved chemistry course.
-This option will be discontinued June 30, 2014.
+Haz Mat Technician courses completed more than five years from the date of the submission will not be accepted.
+This option will be discontinued December 31, 2014.